-All homeworks should be submitted through the Autograder, and also committed in the svn repository at https://svn.rice.edu/r/comp322/turnin/S17/your-netid/hw\3 that we will create for you.
+All homeworks should be submitted through the Autograder, and also committed in the svn repository at https://svn.rice.edu/r/comp322/turnin/S19/your-netid/hw\3 that we will create for you.
+Remember to mark the Autograder submission you want used as final.
 In case of problems committing your files, please contact the teaching staff at comp322-staff@mailman.rice.edu before the deadline to get help resolving for your issues.